Bayan2019/typescript-http-server/README.md

 For now, just know that hashing is a way to store passwords in a way that prevents them from being read by anyone who gets access to your database, but still allows us to compare passwords when a user logs in.

+### Types of Authentication
+Here are a few of the most common authentication methods you'll see in the wild:

+Password + ID (username, email, etc.)
+3rd Party Authentication ("Sign in with Google", "Sign in with GitHub", etc) Magic Links
+API Keys

 ## Authorization

 ## Webhooks